slimgroup/TimeProbeSeismic.jl/papers/segabstract/louboutinp.md

 ### Imaging condtions

-In some cases, such as reverse-time migration (RTM) or to add eemphasis to a certain range of wavenumber for FWI, an imaging condtion may be applied to the forward and adjoint wavefield instead of using the adjoint state gradient.
+In some cases, such as reverse-time migration (RTM) or to add emphasis to a certain range of wavenumber for FWI, an imaging condtion may be applied to the forward and adjoint wavefield instead of using the standard adjoint state gradient.
+Examples ofthese imaging conditions are the inverse scattering imaging condition [@Whitmore, @witteisic] for RTM or wavefield separation [@Faqi] for FWI.
 Usually, these imaging condition can be expressed as linear operators that only act on the spatial dimension fo the wavefields.
 Because such operators are linear and independent of times, we can factor them out and directl apply them to the probed vectors rather than at every time steps.
 This property can be seen from rewriting Equation #trpr as:

 ```math {#trpr_t}
     \tilde{\mathcal{I}}(\mathbf{x}) = \frac{1}{N} \sum_{i=1}^{N} \left [ \sum_{t=1}^{n_t} (\mathbf{z}_i(t) \mathbf{u}(t, \mathbf{x})) \sum_{t=1}^{n_t}(\mathbf{v}(t, \mathbf{x}) \mathbf{z}_i(t)) \right ]